vitelabs/vite-wiki/docs/tutorial/node/install.md

 ## Full node reward

-Currently, we will distribute token rewards to those who run full nodes in the TestNet.
+Starting from gvite-1.1.1, we will distribute token rewards to those who run full nodes in the TestNet.
 To participate in the reward program, you need check the following points.

-### Version
+### Version requirement
 Minimum required gvite version: [1.1.1](https://github.com/vitelabs/go-vite/releases/tag/v1.1.1)

 ### Node configuration